Skip to main content

 2. Add Groovy Script

-Add following groovy script to the newly configured system task:
+Add the following Groovy script to the newly configured system task:

 def execute(){